-How quickly you return to sport depends on the sport you wish to participate in, and if you think you are recovering well.
-If unsure, delay your return.
-The following are recommendations; you should speak to your consultant if you have any specific questions:
+How quickly you return to sport depends on the sport you wish to participate in.
+You should discuss this with your consultant.

 - Two weeks: return to the gym. - Six to 12 weeks: return to racquet sports, football/rugby, climbing, snowboarding/skiing and golf.